-- Are less likely to develop certain diseases
+- Are less likely to have certain illnesses

 Get out and about

 There are plenty of ways to become more socially active.
-Here are some ideas.
-Choose options that interest you:
+Here are some ideas:

 - Learn something new or join a club

-- Visit a senior center and take part in its events and activities
+- Visit a community center and sign up for activities

 - Play cards or other games with friends

-- Go to the theater, a movie or a sporting even
+- Go to the theater, a movie or a game

 - Visit friends and family